GabeScott/standard-works-vault/General Conference/1994 October - The Only True and Valid Basis.md

 # The Only True and Valid Basis

-*By Dieter F. Uchtdorf - Of the Seventy*
+By Elder Dieter F. Uchtdorf - *Of the Seventy*

 *Given in the October session of the 1994 General Conference*